casancam/Instagram-clone/README.md

 ## Instagram CLONE

 This is a fully functional Instagram clone which uses Firebase to store in the backend user profiles thanks to a Signup/Login method.
+Styling is done with Tailwind css.

 You can follow users, like their pictures and comment.